merlinpr4/visualisation-github/README.md

 ### Note :
- Include your own access token as a env variable named TOKEN
- This is my first time using an API and I am a beginner in python
+ Include your own access token as a env variable named TOKEN  in a  env file called api.env in the visualise folder This is my first time using an API and I am a beginner in python

 ### Dependencies